Walker21122008/Hasini---Retro-Gaming-Retrospective-Project/README.md

 #### Christopher Belmont - Sprite Design

 ![Gameboy SPRITES](Images/Gameboy_SPRITES.png)
+*Figure 7: Christopher Belmont sprite sheet (Game Boy).
+Simplified to solid blocks and thick outlines to remain legible under the LCD's slow refresh rate.*

 Christopher's design was a calculated response to the Game Boy's particular hardware challenges.
 The screen's [slow LCD refresh rate](https://www.copetti.org/writings/consoles/game-boy/) - covered in detail in Rodrigo Copetti's hardware analysis - turns fine internal lines into an unreadable smudge in motion.

-The design response is what I'd call "safety simplicity":
+The design response is what I'd call "safe play":

 **Solid blocks of light grey** replace fine internal detail.
 Rather than drawing individual straps, buckles, or cloth folds, the artists used flat fills that retain their shape even when the display is blurring moving pixels.